hot22shot/lmk21/README.md

 7. Connection request should pop-up

 > [!TIP]
-> In case saving a layout is not working in the web app : https://github.com/the-via/releases/issues/241
+> In case saving a layout is not working in the web app : https://github.com/the-via/releases/issues/241\
->
-> This is due to a missing permission in the browser configuration.
+> This is due to a missing permission (file system access API) in the browser settings.

 > [!WARNING]
-> Zuoya is on the license violator list of QMK (https://docs.qmk.fm/license_violations) it is unlikely we'll have a release of the QMK firmware from them.
+> Zuoya is on the license violator list of QMK (https://docs.qmk.fm/license_violations) it is unlikely we'll have a release of the QMK firmware from them.\
 > Additionnaly the MCU used in the LKM21 numpad to provide tri-connectivity modes may not be officaly supported by QMK.